MiguelMarcelino/Thoth/distributed-systems/event-streaming/apache-kafka.md

 - We can break a topic into partitions
 - Partitions can be allocated to different brokers
 	- A partition is a log.
+	    - Each partition lives on exactly one broker as its leader.
 		- Every partition contains a sequence of entries that behaves as a log.
 		- When a new entry is added to this log, it is attributed a unique index.
 Indexes start from zero and auto-increment when a new entry is added
 		- Every partition is attributed its own offset.
 This ensures there is no clashes between partitions.